{eac}Doojigger How To

 Toggling Advanced Mode

-If/when $this->allowAdvancedMode() returns true, a not-so-obvious clickable link is added to the plugin settings page (the settings icon next to the plugin name/version title) so that Advanced Mode can be enabled or disabled from the page.
+If/when $this->allowAdvancedMode() returns true, a clickable link is added to the plugin settings page so that Advanced Mode can be enabled (Advanced) or disabled (Essentials) from the page.

 Advanced Mode Toggle